Medical questions & health advice by board certified doctors

-"What lung strengthening exercises are most effective?
+"What lung strengthening exercises are most effective?"

 Should I try holding my breath?
 I am a swimmer and am trying to increase my capacity.

 Increasing exercise capacity therefore includes increasing the lungs' ability to move air, the heart's ability to pump blood, and the various muscles and organs' ability to extract the oxygen from the blood stream.
 The way to make all of this happen is to train.
 Increasing the stress you put on your body with aerobic training will trigger adaptive responses from all the various parts of your body that are involved in exercise capacity, causing them to become more efficient and more powerful.
 Isolated exercises like breath holding will not really help you, because they do not involve the kind of aerobic stress that produces capacity.
 I suggest that you talk to your sports medicine doctor about safely developing your training regimen.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.